mamosk/social_networking_kata/README.md

 To execute the script in **mono** mode:

+1. clone the repo — follow [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository),
 1. run the `kataq` command (adding `demo` to run a _non-interactive_ session):
    - on **Windows**: `%SYSTEMDRIVE%:\path\to\the\repo\kataq.cmd [demo]`
    - on **Linux**: `/path/to/the/repo/kataq.sh [demo]`
-1. that's it!

 ### Full mode

 To spin up the services in **full** mode:

 1. make sure you have [Docker](https://docs.docker.com/get-docker/) 1.12.0 or higher,
-1. clone the repo — follow [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) if needed,
+1. clone the repo — follow [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository),
 1. run the `kata` command (adding `demo` to run a _non-interactive_ session):
    - on **Windows**: `%SYSTEMDRIVE%:\path\to\the\repo\kata.cmd [demo]`
    - on **Linux**: `/path/to/the/repo/kata.sh [demo]`